Waba-tron/Black-Clover-RESTAPI/README.md

 ## Step 4 (Manipulate the DOM)
 So the way that this works is that you have a input that loops through a list of footballers coming from the fetch command.
 I used a function for this that takes in two parameters. id being your input and the data being the list of footballers.
 Your input loops through the list and checks if the input matchs a id name.
-If is dose stop the loop and collect that data id and manipulate the dom, if not display footballer and dosent exist
+If the input id dose match with a name, stop the loop, collect that data and then manipulate the DOM
 ```
 //Render Footballer
 function displayFootballer(data, id) {